epwalsh/obsidian.nvim/README.md

     -- Trigger completion at 2 chars.
     min_chars = 2,

-    -- Where to put new notes created from completion.
-Valid options are --  * "current_dir" - put new notes in same directory as the current buffer.
+    -- Where to put new notes.
+Valid options are
+    --  * "current_dir" - put new notes in same directory as the current buffer.
     --  * "notes_subdir" - put new notes in the default notes subdirectory.
-    new_notes_location = "current_dir",
+    new_notes_location = "notes_subdir",

     -- Either 'wiki' or 'markdown'.
     preferred_link_style = "wiki",